simracingtools/hardware/starterbox/README.md

 You will need a programming environment for the Teensy microcontroller.
 I recommend [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html).
 Simply follow the [Download+Install](https://www.pjrc.com/teensy/td_download.html) guide on prjc.com

+The provided sketch is usable for iRacing.
+But you can easily adopt it to any other racing simulation which has key-shortcuts for engine starters.

 ## Building

 * Pre-wire the starter panel/relay accoring to the wiring diagram.